 February 1993 and a referendum is being put to the students of UCD asking if they wish to remain affiliated to the USI.
-Maynooth, there who along with TCD, cialis UCC and UCG were outside of the Union, ask had recently held a referendum asking if their students wished to reaffiliate with USI with the motion being defeated.
+Maynooth, who along with TCD, UCC and UCG were outside of the Union, had recently held a referendum asking if their students wished to reaffiliate with USI with the motion being defeated.

 The Irish Times reported that USI officers on the Maynooth campus were called “Commies, Trots, Sinn Féiners and Provos.”